2X weekly dosing can help align factor levels with the times you are physically active1

 With RIXUBIS, 96% of bleeding episodes were rated as having excellent or good bleed resolution.*1

 *Excellent is defined as full relief of pain and cessation of objective signs of bleeding after a single infusion; no additional infusion is required for the control of bleeding; Good is defined as definite pain relief and/or improvement in signs of bleeding after a single infusion; possibly requires more than one infusion for complete resolution.

 Selected Important Risk Information for RIXUBIS[Coagulation Factor IX (Recombinant)]

-The clinical trial demonstrated that recovery levels were consistent over time in all patient groups1
+The clinical trial demonstrated that recovery levels were consistent over time across all patient groups at week 261

 WHAT DOES RECOVERY MEAN?

 Recovery is the name for the relative amount of factor IX in the bloodstream immediately after infusing.
 An average recovery is about 50%.3 Factor levels gradually decrease following infusion.
 Recovery is important to know because it helps your doctor determine the proper dose of factor your body needs and is measured by taking a blood test, also called an assay.3 Recovery is different for every person and may change for you over time.
 It can be influenced by age and weight and differs based on the factor product used.4,5